| |

 historical properties" eligible for historical property contracts

-submitted pursuant to the provisions of As a result, property owners of such designated historic properties may
+As a result, property owners of such designated historic properties may

 file a Mills Act Contract Application.
 Once approved, a Mills Act contract